 The school was started in 2002 and is now attended by 116 pre-primary age children and 43 children in Grades one and two.
 Seventy two students are on Kwasa-sponsored scholarship programs at public schools.
 Most of the students live in shack dwellings as squatters in the nearby informal settlement of Vukuzenzele.
 Some of the children are HIV-affected, and some whose parents have died from HIV/AIDS live in children-headed households.
 “I look forward to us growing and strengthening this link,” the Rev. Dinnie said, “and rejoice at the prospect of very real differences being made in the lives of the children from the informal settlement who attend the school.”

-The Kwasa Centre also includes two houses for vulnerable children.
+The Kwasa College also includes two houses for vulnerable children.
 Fourteen girls and eleven boys live in the “safe houses” that provide a secure environment.

 The Rt.
 Rev. David Beetge, then the bishop of the Diocese of the Highveld and Dean of the Church of the Province of Southern Africa welcomed the link with St. John’s.
 “The partnership between the Diocese of the Highveld and St. John’s which has now been established will focus initially on a school that has been set up amongst very poor people,” Bishop Beetge said.
 “The Church will make a difference to the lives of those young people and will enable them to receive an education to equip them for the future.
 For that we thank God.”

-Since 2004, St. John’s parish has developed a strong relationship with the Anglican Church of Southern Africa, meeting several times with the then Archbishop Njongonkulu Ndungane, the Primate of Southern Africa; making seven pilgrimages to South Africa; most recently in October 2015; and hosting five delegations from the Kwasa Centre.
+Since 2004, St. John’s has developed a strong relationship with the Anglican Church of Southern Africa, meeting several times with the then Archbishop Njongonkulu Ndungane, the Primate of Southern Africa; making seven pilgrimages to South Africa, most recently in October 2015; and hosting six delegations from the Kwasa College, including a delegation in April 2017.

 To quote from the Southern Africa Partnership Theological Statement, “We acknowledge that we do not know where this call will lead.
 We do know, however, that for us to be one, we must enter into a partnership that is mutual and authentic, and that is characterized as self-giving, trusting and compassionate.
 We see our relatedness with the Church of the Province of Southern Africa as one where we both give that our companions may receive, and receive that which our companions may offer.”